apache/spark/UPDATING.md

 The goal of this change is to achieve a more consistent and configurale cascading behaviour based on the `BaseBranchOperator` (see [AIRFLOW-2923](https://jira.apache.org/jira/browse/AIRFLOW-2923) and [AIRFLOW-1784](https://jira.apache.org/jira/browse/AIRFLOW-1784)).

+### Change default snowflake_conn_id for Snowflake hook and operators

+When initializing a Snowflake hook or operator, the value used for `snowflake_conn_id` was always `snowflake_conn_id`, regardless of whether or not you specified a value for it.
+The default `snowflake_conn_id` value is now switched to `snowflake_default` for consistency and will be properly overriden when specified.

 ## Airflow 1.10.10

 ### Setting Empty string to a Airflow Variable will return an empty string